With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

 A software implementation plan can catch those issues in the production stage before going operational.

 The second-largest contributor to waste was unsuccessfully implemented projects—coming in at $260 billion.
-According to Standish Group CHAOS reports, 19% of projects are cancelled before they’re ever finished, and 47% experience significant challenges along the way.
+According to Standish Group CHAOS reports, 19% of projects are canceled before they’re ever finished, and 47% experience significant challenges along the way.

 Notably, the Standish Group report found that most projects failed due to non-technical reasons.
 Namely, vendors and clients who aren’t dedicated enough to ensuring quality implementation.